 His compositional style has been praised for its complex and truly American style.
 His ability to pair the musical line with text was highlighted in his work This Land of Heroes for chorus, assorted instruments, and electronics for which he was awarded the Old Dominion University Honors' Grant.
 While at Old Dominion he was an Ellis Scholar, Thompson Scholar, and a Norfolk Foundation Diehn Scholar.

-His musical, Escape from the Haltsburg Boys' Choir was performed in Chicago in 2011, and in 2016 his second opera based on the life and crimes of Leonarda Cianciulli was completed.
-He is currently working on the libretto and music for an opera based on Olympic events.
+His musical, Escape from the Haltsburg Boys' Choir was performed in Chicago in 2011.
+He is currently beginning the planning for the libretto and music for a third opera based on Olympic events.

-Jason currently lives in Chicago, Illinois where he performed with the DePaul University Concert Choir, Symphonic Choir, and Chamber Choir, and was a DePaul University Grant recipient.
+Jason currently lives in Aurora, Illinois, and most recently performed with the DePaul University Concert Choir, Symphonic Choir, Chamber Choir, and was a DePaul University Grant recipient.
 He performed in Chicago's Orchestra Hall with the DePaul Symphonic Choir in Brahms' Shicksaslied, and most recently in the new Holtschneider Performance Center in Orff's Carmina Burana and the University's Opera Gala.
-He is now working on remote collaboration in chamber music performing on saxophone, viola, and piano.
+He is now working on remote collaboration in chamber music performing on saxophone, viola, horn, and piano.